fontforge/fontforge/doc/sphinx/ui/menus/elementmenu.rst

       randomly.
 If you don't want that to happen, select your points and then single click on the one you want moved).

+.. _elementmenu.Balance:

+.. object:: Balance

+   Not in the bitmap view.
+In the outline view, if any points are selected, this will make the line between the control points parallel to the chord such that the area is preserved.
+This is an improved version of the algorithm known as "tunnify".
+In the font view, metrics view (or if nothing is selected in the outline view) it will balance all cubic splines.

+.. object:: Harmonize

+   Not in the bitmap view.
+In the outline view, if any points are selected, this will move the smooth on-curve points between its adjacent control points such that the adjacent curvatures become equal (except for sign at points of inflection).
+In the font view, metrics view (or if nothing is selected in the outline view) it will harmonize all smooth spline points.

 .. object:: Round

    .. _elementmenu.Round: